robvolgman/robvolgman/README.md

 Hi, I’m @robvolgman
-I’m a Master's of Science in Analytics candidate at University of Chicago with a background in equity options trading.
+I’m Rob Volgman.
 I'm interested in modeling of financial markets and other machine learning projects.
+I graduated with a Master's of Analytics in August 2022 and am now working as a quantitative trader in Chicago.

 <!---